lenevor/syscodes/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Laravel, please send an email to Alexander Campo at lenevorphp@gmail.com.
+If you discover a security vulnerability within Lenevor, please send an email to Alexander Campo at lenevorphp@gmail.com.
 All security vulnerabilities will be promptly addressed.